aplteam/Tatin/docs_archive/Tatin_Spec.md

 * If `package` is a ZIP file then that file was typically created by the `Pack` method.

 * If it points to a folder then it is assumed that this is a project folder.
-In that case `PublishPackage` calls the method `Pack` itself, producing the required ZIP file in a temp folder, which is then published to the given Registry.
+In that case `Publish` calls the method `Pack` itself, producing the required ZIP file in a temp folder, which is then published to the given Registry.

 #### Retrieving packages